-Search Engine Optimization (SEO)
+What is Search Engine Optimization (SEO)?

 SEO is the practice of publishing and marketing information in a way to improve search engine understanding of Web site content.
 SEO copywriting is a style of writing and formatting information to increase the exposure to search queries by enhancing the relevance of the document to the search engine criteria and algorithm.

 There are over 200 factors used by the search engines use to match your webpage content with keywords that people use to find information on the Internet.
 SEO can be divided into two categories: on-page SEO and off-page SEO.
-On-page SEO is includes page titles, page descriptions, page headings, anchor link text, image alt tags, and the URL structure of your website.
+On-page SEO includes page titles, page descriptions, page headings, anchor link text, image alt tags, and the URL structure of your website.